CozyBurrito/COMP2659-Project/README.md

 ### Don

 ### Moe
-- Add Renderer module
-  * Add both `renderer.c` and `renderer.h`

-- Create prototypes for some functions

-- Work on some functions (Will specify specific functions before working on them)
+- Work on some functions

 - - - -